nushell/nushell.github.io/book/plugins.md

 ### Updating a plugin

-When updating a plugin, it is important to run `register` again just as above to load the new signatures from the plugin and allow Nu to rewrite them to the plugin file (`$nu.plugin-path`).
+When updating a plugin, it is important to run `plugin add` again just as above to load the new signatures from the plugin and allow Nu to rewrite them to the plugin file (`$nu.plugin-path`).

 ## Managing plugins